-Below is a step-by-step guide on how to become an appraiser.
+Below is a step-by-step guide on how to become a real estate appraiser.

-How to Become a Real Estate Appraiser in 3 Steps
+How to Become an Appraiser in 3 Steps

 Step 1: Become an Appraiser Trainee

-In order to become a licensed appraiser, most states require you to first become an appraiser trainee.
+In order to become an appraiser, most states require you to first become an appraiser trainee.
 Appraiser trainees are oftentimes referred to as apprentice appraisers or registered appraisers.

 To become a trainee, you must complete and pass 75 hours of appraisal education from a certified school, which includes the following three courses.
 You can purchase these courses at VanEd